barryclark/jekyll-now/_posts/2023-09-01-rust-compile-time-type-information.md

 Because after all I was only trying to make the compiler enforce something that it already knows!

-Now, since I did not intend to use actual boolean values at compile time I had to translate the idea of booleans into types:
+Now, since I didn't want to use actual boolean values at compile time I had to translate the idea of booleans into types:

 ```rust